 A Python list is created by enclosing comma-separated values with square brackets [].
 Entries of a list do not have to be of the same type.
-Access entries in a list by using the same indexing or slicing operations as used with strings.
+Access entries in a list with the same indexing or slicing operations used with strings.